AurasoftEnzo/cscs_wpf/docs/gui/custom-controls/ASEnterBox.md

 - The name of the event function does not match the 'Name' property of the control.
 - The use of non-existent event names.
 - Assuming that 'pre' and 'post' have no return value.
-- Relying on an implicit variable without 'DEFINE', although explicit definition is recommended.

 ## AI notes